ZainChen/omi-vscode/README.md

 # Function
 - Omi ecosystem `[All branches and versions]`
-- Omiu snippets `[All omiu component snippets.
+- Omi, Omiu snippets `[All omiu component snippets.
 Multiple overlays, press TAB to jump to the transition position]`
 - Welcome omi `[Welcome Screen]`
 - In development...